MitocGroup/deep-microservices-todomvc/README.md

-    Backend/            --> this folder includes back-end related tests ... deepkg.json           --> this file contains the metadata of this microservice parameters.json       --> this file contains the parameters used by this microservice
+    Backend/            --> this folder includes back-end related tests ... deepkg.json           --> this file contains the metadata of this microservice hook.init.js          --> this file is deepify hook that copies learn.json to deep.ng.root parameters.json       --> this file contains the parameters used by this microservice
 ```